fentyxal/blankbase/README.md

-Mapper Is KDMapper Stripped Of UI By The Way.
+Mapper.exe Is KDMapper Stripped Of UI By The Way.